-> - Big "NO!": In the trial of Slade Wilson, when his relation to the crimes could not be proved (see Secret Identity).
-Gar did not take it lightly.
+- Big "NO!": In the trial of Slade Wilson, when his relation to the crimes cannot be proven (see Secret Identity).
+Gar doesn't take it lightly.

 - For the Evulz: The ultimate reason why Terra did all the things she did.
 Future writers be dammed, Terra shows absolutely no redeeming qualities in this arc.
 Every time she did something good, it was a calculated masquerade.

 - Good Smoking, Evil Smoking: When the Titans are not watching her, or when she has dropped the masquerade, Terra is always smoking.
-Because she's so evil...
+Because she's evil.

 - Late-Arrival Spoiler: Finding out that Terra was The Mole was a big surprise in its day.
 Nowadays, after a pair of decades with her betrayal as a recurring past plot element for the Titans (including new Terras), and an animated series where Terra also joined the Titans to betray them, nobody should be surprised to read that.